root-project/root/README/ReleaseNotes/v632/index.md

 manually `delete`) are then returning a `std::unique_pt` for automatic memory management.

-For example this code would not compile anymore, because there is the rist that the caller forgets to `delete params`:
+For example this code would not compile anymore, because there is the risk that the caller forgets to `delete params`:
 ```c++
 RooArgSet * params = pdf.getParameters(nullptr);